The application process for a Canadian Study Visa is long and cumbersome, and this makes it even more painful when an application is refused.

 OPTION A: Judicial Review

-If you check the refusal letter, and you are confident that you clearly articulated your reason(s) for applying for the visa; showed sufficient funds/assets, personal assets, highlighted your home ties, among other things, you may apply to the Federal Court of Canada for a Judicial Review.
+If you check the refusal letter, and you are confident that you clearly articulated your reason(s) for applying for the visa; showed sufficient funds/assets, personal assets, and highlighted your home ties, among other things, you may apply to the Federal Court of Canada for a Judicial Review.

 Temporary resident visa decisions are administrative decisions that sometimes involve the discretion of a Visa Officer.
 These decisions can, therefore, be reviewed by the Court.
 Essentially, you must show the court that the decision was unfair, unreasonable, or made in error.